dyozie/pivotal-hd-docs/content/installation/command-center.md

 ---
-title: Pivotal HD Installation and Administration
+title: Pivotal Command Center 2.0 Installation and User Guide
 ---

 ##About this Guide